 Nutrition

-- Store in an airtight container — Whipped ricotta stays fresh in the fridge for 2–3 days.
-The herbs stay bright, and the texture stays creamy.
+- Store whipped ricotta dip in an airtight container in the refrigerator for up to 2–3 days.

-- Stir before serving — It may firm up or separate slightly as it chills.
-A quick stir brings back that silky, fluffy texture.
+- Stir before serving: It may firm up slightly in the fridge—just give it a quick stir to bring back the creamy texture.

 You’ll Also Love These Snackable Favorites